SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-It is not valid to mark the definition of ``someFunction`` with the ``public`` or ``internal`` modifiers, or to use the default setting of “internal”, because public or internal users of the function might not have appropriate access to the private class used in the function's return type.
+It is not valid to mark the definition of ``someFunction`` with the ``public`` or ``internal`` modifiers, or to use the default setting of internal, because public or internal users of the function might not have appropriate access to the private class used in the function's return type.